-- G. Where an Individual Provider provides multiple different services and/or provides services to multiple different clients, individual records per service per client shall be generated.
-The Individual Provider's identifying information shall be consistent across these records.

-- H. Voluntary deductions shall be reported according to the format and/or file layout mutually agreed upon for File 2.
-If an Individual Provider has a record in File 2, that Individual Provider shall have a corresponding record in File 1.

-- I. The Employer and the Union shall coordinate to reconcile any questions about the bargaining unit information and records.

-- J. Subject to the data share and confidentiality agreement executed by the parties, the Individual Provider's social security number will be sent in a secure electronic format.

-- K. The employer will collect and provide the Union with the information listed below on a daily basis:

-- 1. IPOne Number (nine digit)

-- 2. Full Name
+- 5. Social security number - 6.
+Service year - 7.
+Service month - 8.
+Dues deduction amount - 9.
+Voluntary deduction amount - 10.
+Dept. paid hours - 11.
+Service hours - D. The data in File 1, File 2 and File 3 shall be complete. - E. The data in File 1, File 2 and File 3 shall cover the same time period as the dues payment remitted to the Union. - F. The sum of the individual union dues deduction amounts in File 2 shall exactly match the amount of the dues payment remitted to the Union.
+The sum of the voluntary deduction amounts in File 2 shall exactly match the amount of the voluntary deduction payment(s) remitted to the Union. - G. DSHS shall provide File 1, File 2 and File 3 for each payroll reporting period monthly. - H. Where an Individual Provider provides multiple different services and/or provides services to multiple different clients, individual records per service per client shall be generated.
+The Individual Provider's identifying information shall be consistent across these records. - I. Voluntary deductions shall be reported according to the format and/or file layout mutually agreed upon for File 2.
+If an Individual Provider has a record in File 2, that Individual Provider shall have a corresponding record in File 1. - J. The Employer and the Union shall coordinate to reconcile any questions about the bargaining unit information and records. - K. Subject to the data share and confidentiality agreement executed by the parties, the Individual Provider's social security number will be sent in a secure electronic format. - L. The Employer will collect and provide the Union with the information listed below on a daily basis: - 1.
+9-digit ProviderOne ID number - 2.
+Full name

-- 3. Mailing Address 1
+- 3. Mailing address 1

-- 4. Mailing Address 2
+- 4. Mailing address 2

+- 5. City

+- 6. State

+- 7. Zip

-- 5. Telephone number
+- 8. Telephone number

-- 6. Partial Social Security Number
+- 9. Social security number

-- 7. Standard
+- 10. Standard

-- 8. Standard tracking date
+- 11. Standard tracking date

-- 9. Reporting unit that IP is assigned to
+- 12. Reporting unit that IP is assigned to

-- 10. Adult child
+- 13. Adult child

-- 11. Adult child tracking date
+- 14. Adult child tracking date

+- 15. Parent provider DDD

-- 12. Parent Provider DDD tracking date
+- 16. Parent provider DDD tracking date

-- 13. Parent provider non DDD
+- 17. Parent provider non DDD

-- 14. Parent provider non DDD tracking date
+- 18. Parent provider non DDD tracking date

-- 15. Limited hours
+- 19. Limited hours

-- 16. Limited hours tracking date
+- 20. Limited hours tracking date

-- 17. Safety and orientation
+- 21. Safety and orientation

-- 18. Safety and orientation tracking date
+- 22. Safety and orientation tracking date

-- 19. Authorization termination flag
+- 23. Authorization termination flag

-- 20. Respite
+- 24. Respite

-- 21. Respite tracking date
+- 25. Respite tracking date

-- 22. Email
+- 26. Email

 - 5.2 A. The Employer shall collect and provide payroll information about each member of the bargaining unit to the Union once a month after the previous month's payroll has finished processing.
-This information will be

-transmitted to the Union electronically in a mutually agreed upon format.
-This information will include:
+This information will be transmitted to the Union electronically in a mutually agreed upon format.
+This Interface 05 file will include:

-- 1. Provider ID
+- 1. 9-digit ProviderOne ID number

-- 2. Social Security Number
+- 2. Social security number

 - 3. First name

-- 4. Middle Initial
+- 4. Middle initial

 - 5. Last name

+- 6. Record type

+- 7. Trust code

+- 8. Addresses (both physical and mail)

+- 9. Phone

+- 10. Span hours authorized

+- 11. Service year

+- 12. Service month

+- 13. Service date (yyyy-mm-dd)

+- 14. Service hours

-- 6. Service Year
+- 15. Service code

-- 7. Service Month
+- 16. Service code modifier

-- 8. Service Date
+- 17. Service code description

-- 9. Service Hours
+- 18. Hours code

-- 10. Dues Deduction
+- 19. Dues deduction

-- 11. All other Voluntary Deductions
+- 20. All other voluntary deductions

-- 12. Pay Rate
+- 21. Pay rate

-- 13. Gross Pay
+- 22. Gross pay

-- 14. Date to be Paid
+- 23. Date to be paid

-- 15. Method of Pay (paycheck)
+- 24. Method of pay (paycheck)

-- B. By the 10th of each month the Employer will send the Union the 05 interface file including name, address, social security number and provider number for all workers with authorized hours for the month.
+- B. By the 10th of each month the Employer will send the Union the 05 Interface file including name, address, social security number and provider number for all workers with authorized hours for the month.